joe7575/signs_bot/README.md

 - Bot Flap: The "cat flap" is a door for the bot, which he opens automatically and closes behind him.
 - Sensor Extender for controlling additional actuators from one sensor signal
 - A Timer can be used to start the Bot cyclically
+- A Delayer can be used to delay and queue signals

 More information:
 - Using the signs "take" and "add", the bot can pick items from Chests and put them in.
 The signs must be placed on the box.
 So far, only a few blocks are supported with Inventory.